 Because CORD is operated mainly by those with disabilities for people with disabilities, a key requirement for the accessible website redesign was that the site be compliant with WCAG (Website Content Accessibility Guidelines).

-3 Media Web’s digital accessibility experts ensured that the CORD website complies with Web Content Accessibility Guidelines.
+3 Media Web’s digital accessibility experts ensured that the Cape Organization for Rights of the Disabled website complies with Web Content Accessibility Guidelines.